Do you know most companies take around six months to detect a data breach?

 And all of them are some way or the other related to each other and used for distinct purposes.

-Your data would be safe and secure from the process of being collected, integrated and analysed by the complex algorithms of hashing, encryption, salting and encoding.
+Your data would be safe and secure from the process of being collected, integrated and analyzed by the complex algorithms of hashing, encryption, salting and encoding.